 Examinees who require testing accommodations due to a disability should contact Liz Saucier, 207-974-4868 or by email at firstname.lastname@example.org.
 In order for us to make appropriate accommodations, the appropriate forms must be on file prior to scheduling a date to test.

 Admissions Committee members will thoroughly review and evaluate all completed applications to determine each applicant’s qualifications for admission.
 Those individuals selected to attend an information session with Admissions Committee members will be notified via mail.
-Sessions will be scheduled tentatively on the afternoon of February 27 and the morning of March 2.
+Sessions will be scheduled in February/March.

 Primary Contacts for Admission Questions